 - 1. Remove the key from the ignition switch. - 2.
-Close the hood and the trunk lid.
-Then close all doors and lock them from the outside using the key in the door.
-If you have the keyless entry system, press the LOCK button on the transmitter.
+Close the hood.
+Then close and lock all doors and the trunk lid/liftgate/hatch from the outside using the key or press the lock button on your keyless entry system transmitter.
 The hazard warning lights will flash once to indicate that the system is armed.

-The following method will also arm the theft-deterrent system:

-Close the hood and the trunk lid.
-Press the area on the door-lock switch marked "DOOR LOCK" once.
+The following method will also arm the theft-deterrent system: Close the hood and the trunk lid/ liftgate/hatch .
+Press the area on the door-lock switch marked "LOCK" once.
 Close all doors.

-Locking the doors with the inside door-lock button will not arm the system.
+Locking the doors with the inside doorlock knob will not arm the system.